valderman/selda/README.md

 * Monadic interface: no need to be a category theory wizard just to write a few database queries.
 * Portable: fully functional backends for SQLite and PostgreSQL.
-* Generic: use record types and selectors in queries and inserts.
+* Generic: easy integration with your existing Haskell types.
 * Creating, dropping and querying tables using type-safe database schemas.
 * Typed query language with products, filtering, joins and aggregation.
 * Inserting, updating and deleting rows from tables.